030 Numerical Computing with NumPy#

 and randn

-which appear in the the submodule numpy.random
+which appear in the submodule numpy.random

 . rand